WCSQ-Ltd/market-scraper/README.md

     - `$ pipenv run python main.py`

 4. The software will print in the terminal how many items are listed for each item in your watchlist if count is > 0

+# Database

+This project's default DB is SQLite, meant only for light usage.

 # Future features